memio/model/README.md

 ```

 We can build dynamically the models using a configuration file, user input, existing
 source code...
-Possibilities are infinite!
+Possibilities are endless!

 Once built these models can be further tweaked, and converted to another format:
 an array, source code, etc...
-Again, the possibilities are infinite!
+Again, the possibilities are endless!

 Have a look at [the main respository](http://github.com/memio/memio) to discover the full power of Medio.